COVA in a nutshell

 Laws and regulations

 Measures taken during an oil crisis are in principle taken at the level of the IEA (OECD) or EU.
 The IEA coordinates the handling of the crisis.
-A disruption of more than 7% of global oil supply automatically triggers the IEA crisis mechanism, the Initial Contingency Response Plan (ICRP).
-Smaller shortfalls are resolved via the Coordinated Emergency Response Measures (CERM).
+A disruption of more than 7% of global oil supply automatically triggers the IEA crisis mechanism, The IEA has an initial Contingency Response Plan (ICRP) for the first 30 days of a disruption and Coordinated Emergency Response Measures (CERM) for longer supply disruptions.
 IEA countries are requested to put a proportional part of the shortfall on the market, either from their own stocks or by restraining domestic demand.
 The European Commission advises the EU Member States on the supply measures to be taken.

 The international request is received by the Minister for Climate and Energy.
 In consultation with COVA, the Minister decides on the deployment of (parts of) the statutory stock.
 This may also involve a transfer of stocks held abroad to the Netherlands.
 In addition, the Minister may requisition oil products and take distribution measures.
 After consultation with the Minister of Infrastructure and Water Management and the Minister of Justice and Security, the MinIster for Climate and Energy Policy may take secondary measures, for example a driving-ban on Sundays.